src47/DeepLPnet/README.md

 **data**

-* The SSRL Beamline 2-1 dataset is available in the XY_data_labels directory
+* The SSRL Beamline 2-1 dataset is available in the XY_data_labels directory.

 **examples**